aldwin32/dedication-page-for-musicians/README.md

 # dedication-page-for-musicians
-The is a practice repo for designing.
+This is a practice repo for designing.